Dublin Bus: N4

-As part of BusConnects Phase 3, the latest 24-hour route - the N4 (Blanchardstown Shopping Centre – Point Village via Collins Avenue), came into operation on 29 May 2022.
-The route was originally supposed to begin in January of 2022 but was delayed due to driver shortages.
+As part of BusConnects Phase 3, the N4 (Blanchardstown Shopping Centre – Point Village via Collins Avenue), came into operation on 29 May 2022.
+The route was originally supposed to begin in January 2022 but was delayed due to driver shortages.
 Driver shortages would also delay the rollout of the G-Spine routes later in the year.
-Anne Graham, CEO of the NTA, stated that “Today’s launch is one further step in the delivery of an effective and efficient bus service for the Dublin city region.
-The network is beginning to take shape and we are confident that this Phase will be just as successful as the previous ones.”
+Anne Graham, CEO of the NTA, stated that "Today's launch is one further step in the delivery of an effective and efficient bus service for the Dublin city region.
+The network is beginning to take shape and we are confident that this Phase will be just as successful as the previous ones."

 G Spine (G1, G2)

 Phase 4 consisting of the G-Spine of routes G1 and G2 (both 24-hour), and daytime route 60, was launched on 16 October 2022.
 The phase was originally planned to launch on 28 August 2022 but needed to be pushed back until October 2022 due to driver shortages.
 Route G1 runs from the Red Cow Luas stop to Spencer Dock via Ballyfermot and the city centre, and G2 operates much the same route but instead connects Liffey Valley Shopping Centre with Spencer Dock, via Ballyfermot and the city centre.
 Overnight, the G1 and G2 run every hour between 12pm and 5am.
 One week after the routes launched, Senator Mary Seery Kearney noted she had already received numerous complaints concerning the new routes, with instances of buses not turning up and buses being full.
 Seery Kearney explained she had contacted the Oireachtas Transport Committee to urgently seek a meeting to review the situation.